flashbots/flashbots-docs/docs/flashbots-auction/searchers/faq.md

 ### Can I have a running bundle which I constantly update whenever I find a new trade?
 Essentially I want to continuously update my bunle until the next block arrives.

 Your previous bundle is dropped if the new bundle is more valuable.

+### Where can I view the health status of Flashbots' infrastructure?

+Status is reported at https://status.flashbots.net/.
+Please check this link for any network outages or downtime.